lybird300/lybird300.github.io/_posts/2015-04-19-LD-genealogy.md

 In exploring some quick and dirty ways to understand/determine patterns of LD across the genome, here’s a simple tutorial for plotting LD in R (with a little help from <a href="https://www.cog-genomics.org/plink2/ld">PLINK linkage disequilibrium analysis</a>).
 To calculate LD statistics r2, we can use PLINK at the Unix command line as follows:
 <pre><code>
 plink --file DataMerge_testcase_commVar --r2 --allow-no-sex --out DataMerge_testcase_commVar
+You can also use long format files plink --lfile DataMerge_testcase_Set2_noErr --r2 --allow-no-sex --out DataMerge_testcase_Set2
 </code></pre>
 This commands create a file called DataMerge_testcase_commVar.ld that contains pairwise LD estimates (in terms of R-squared values) among SNPs (by default pairs with r2 values less than 0.2 are normally filtered out of the report; this threshold can be adjusted using --ld-window-r2).
 Then we can plot the values in plink.ld using R